 Within the study area, EFH occurs within Matanzas Pass and Hurricane Bay.
 A review of designated EFH identified a single species, the royal red shrimp, as having a potential for occurrence in the project study of "none" because of the lack of suitable habitat at any life stage.
 Thirty-one (31) managed reef species, two managed shrimp species, one managed coastal migratory pelagic species, and four managed highly migratory species were determined to have a "low" potential for occurrence in the project study area.
 This determination was made based on the presence of suitable habitat within the project study area at one or more life stages.
-One red drum species, ten managed reef species, one managed shrimp species, two managed coastal migratory pelagic species, and five managed highly migratory species were determined to have a "moderate" potential for occurrence in the project study area.
+One red drum species, ten managed reef species, one managed shrimp species, two managed coastal migratory pelagic species, and five managed highly migratory species were determined to have a "low" potential to have a "moderate" potential for occurrence in the project study area at one or more life stages and ne or more life stages and the species previously documented nearby.
+No managed species were determined to have a "high" potential for occurrence in the project study area.
 This determination was made based on the presence of suitable habitat within the project study area at one or more life stages and the species previously documented nearby.
 No managed species were determined to have a "high" potential for occurrence in the project study area.
-This determination was made based on the presence of suitable habitat within the project study area at one or more life stages and direct observation during field visits.
+This determination was made based on the presence of suitable habitat within the project study area at one or more life stages and the species previously documented nearby.

+and direct observation during field visits.
 In their January 29, 2021 e-mail response, the NMFS stated that they were satisfied with the content of the NRE and believe that with the implementation of BMPs, that any impacts to NMFS trust resources (including EFH) will be minimal.